efchatz/Covert-C2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a new C2 implementation named Covert C2 or C3 (Covert+Command+Control=C3) that uses the Native Messaging API to establish a post-exploitation communication against a host.
 Native Messaging API is a browser API that is used from extension to communicate with desktop applications.
+For more details, here is a link to the relevant paper: https://www.mdpi.com/1999-5903/17/4/172

 In this case, the Native Messaging API was weaponized to be used for post-exploitation attacks.
 This serves as a Proof-of-Concept (PoC) as it can take multiple directions and configurations.
 This means that it might need some additional implementations before being used in a real-case scenario.